Writing Short Stories: The Essential Guide

 In 2004 Jane completed an MA in Creative Writing, which she found both challenging and enjoyable because it gave her an opportunity to try different genres and experiment with writing styles.

-Jane has been a teacher of creative writing since 2007, and is always amazed at how much talent is out there and how many untold stories are waiting to be written.
+Jane has been teaching creative writing on and off since 2007, and is always amazed at how much talent is out there and how many untold stories are waiting to be written.
 She loves helping others to develop their short story skills and find their writing voice.

 Jane is based in Derby the UK.
-As well as writing and teaching, for ten years she ran a publishing and communications company.
-Jane is now focussing full-time on her writing, including her crime novels.
+She now writes full-time, but her previous career was in marketing and communications, and for ten years she ran a publishing and communications company.